-40 Regulations came into effect from March 2008 with regard to preparing an Annual MRP Statement.
-MRP is the amount that needs to be set aside to pay off the Capital Financing Requirement.
-There are no proposed changes to the method used to calculate MRP but the use of capital receipts to reduce the debt liability is now included in the 2015/16 statement as attached at Appendix B.
+44 Regulations came into effect from March 2008 with regard to preparing an Annual MRP Statement.
+MRP is the amount that needs to be set aside to reflect the depreciation of capital assets.
+There are no proposed changes to the method used to calculate MRP and the Annual MRP statement for 2015/16 is attached at Appendix B.